influxdata/telegraf/plugins/inputs/opcua_listener/README.md

   ##                                 changes
   ##                  "StatusValueTimestamp": report notifications if either status,
   ##                                          value or timestamp changes
-  ## deadband_type  - range for value changes where no notification should be
+  ## deadband_type  - type of the deadband filter to be applied, possible values:
-  ##                  reported, possible values:
-  ##                  "None": no filter will be applied (default if parameter is omitted)
   ##                  "Absolute": absolute change in a data value to report a notification
   ##                  "Percent": works only with nodes that have an EURange property set
   ##                             and is defined as: send notification if